eotter-beep/nynsdocs/docs/index.md

 ## Built‑in Commands

-NYNS currently understands these commands:
+NYNS currently understands these commands (implemented in both the Bash script and the C++ interpreter):

 - `echo <text1> <text2>` – print the two arguments as a line of text.
 - `+ <a> <b>` – output the sum of `a` and `b`.